 Skip to main content

-• domain/: models, repository contracts, application actions, pure mana logic
+• domain/: business models, policies, application actions, repository contracts

-• data/: Drift tables, database setup, Drift-backed repository adapters
+• data/: Drift schema + concrete repository adapters + persistence mechanics

-The domain layer is the dependency target.
-It does not import from ui/ or data/.
+domain/ is the dependency target.
+It must not import from ui/ or data/.

 app/lib/